fernando-duarte/econ1500/docs/ignore-files.md

 ```
 .env*        # Ignore all .env files
 !.env.example # But include the example template
+!.env.template # And include the template file

+.cursor/*    # Ignore all Cursor IDE files
+!.cursor/rules/ # But include the shared rules
 ```

 ### Directory vs File Patterns